yoramzarai/geneanot/README.md

 # Usage
 See the [usage notebook](https://github.com/yoramzarai/geneanot/blob/main/Scripts/usage_examples.ipynb) for a detailed usage description.

 Here are few basic usage examples (assuming the code is executed from the `.Scripts/` folder).
-We start with annotating Homo sapiens gene (which is the default species in `geneanot`).
+We start with annotating a Homo sapiens gene (Homo sapiens is the default species in `geneanot`).

 ## Instantiating an annotation object
 ```python